zoeyg/blog-posts/how-to-CPTC.md

 ### Brute-forcing/Cracking

-You'll want to know how to brute-force most network protocols, as well as crack hashes when you run across them, or extract them from a database.
-A lot of time you'll also be trying to enumerate some kind of resource like usernames, or web server paths, and not just brute-forcing logins.
+You'll want to know how to brute-force a number of network protocols, as well as crack hashes when you run across them, or extract them from a database.
+A lot of the time you'll also be trying to enumerate some kind of resource like usernames, or web server paths, and not just brute-forcing logins.
 Possibly the most important protocols to know how to brute-force: kerberos, samba, windows RPC, windows remote management, ssh, remote desktop, and http(s) protocol web logins.
 Various database protocols might be important as well.

 #### Tools/Resources